-The section covers specific sace considerations (8-29) related to this UK SMI, and should be read in conjunction with the general safety considerations, Control of Substances Hazardous, Health Regulations 2002 (COSHH) and ACDP guidelines approved by the HSE Carrying out a suitable and sufficient risk assessment.
+The section covers specific safety considerations (8-29) related to this UK SMI, and should be read in conjunction with the general safety considerations, Control of Substances Hazardous to Health Regulations 2002 (COSHH) and ACDP guidelines approved by the HSE carrying out a suitable and sufficient risk assessment.

-At containment evel 2 (CL2) any primary sample that may contain Hazard Group 3 (HG3 organizes) or the manipulation of a cultured isolate that may be a HG3 organism that can be spread by aerosol and can cause human disease must take place if a Microbiological Safety Cabinet (MSC) or similar containment.
+At containment level 2 (CL2) any primary sample that may contain Hazard Group 3 (HG3 organisms) or the manipulation of a cultured isolate that may be a HG3 organism that can be spread by aerosol and can cause human disease must take place in a Microbiological Safety Cabinet (MSC) or similar containment.
 Where recirculating MSCs are used, exhaust air should be passed through two HEPA filters in series.